impulsecorp/livealgos/README.md

 <BR>
 <B>HPO and Ensembles</B> - Optimizes the parameters of the ML model (such as XGBoost) to increase accuracy.
 It then runs it 100 times to create an ensemble model, giving it more stability.<BR>
 <BR>
+Note: The RL programming was done by Peter Chervenski (https://www.facebook.com/l.s.d.records), with assistance from Eric Borgos.
+The "Roadmap For The Future" part below is by Eric Borgos.

 <h2>Roadmap For The Future</h2>
 <br>
                                 Suggested improvements for users to try:<BR><BR>